 However, as you’ve lived there for a while, you may hate the place and want to get out and go somewhere else.

 Living abroad is not as rosy as you imagine.
-The differences in languages, extremely stressful jobs, homesickness, horrible food, and countless things that “bump into your face” may make you feel exhausted.
+The differences in languages, highly stressful jobs, homesickness, horrible food, and countless things that “bump into your face” may make you feel exhausted.

 Things sometimes are too much for you to endure.

 I must admit that I did not enjoy the time when I was in Japan.
 I love traveling around Japan but not living there.
 Life wasn’t enjoyable, and I didn’t feel like belonging to society.

 However, I love living in Denmark (except for the weather).
 I guess everyone has their preferences.

 Final thoughts on moving abroad

-Living abroad has lots of benefits too.
-Otherwise, there wouldn’t be so many expatriates, and foreign want to move overseas.
+Living abroad has lots of benefits, too.
+Otherwise, there wouldn’t be many expatriates, and foreigners would want to move overseas.

 This article is merely intended to answer the original question: What are the bad things about living abroad?
 And I wrote it based on my experience and feelings while living in different countries.